cagov/hub.innovation.ca.gov/docs/pages/product-management/product-approach-principles.md

 ## Improve your skills

-Learn how to apply these principles in [Product approach for the public sector](/human-centered-design/course/).
+Learn how to apply these principles in [Introduction to product approach for the public sector](/product-management/introduction-product-approach-public-sector/).